Phase G—Clarification through Communication

 and Paragraph Overview

 , both of which may need to be revised since your most recent submission.
 Having all these items at the start of the outline will help you monitor whether you are writing what you set out to.
-It will also help readers offer well-focused feedback.
+It will also help readers offer well-focused Responses

 Around session 11